λ fbounded :: Blog

 record Point(double x, double y) {}

-These aren’t just convenient syntax.
-They represent two fundamental kinds of types that, when combined, give you something mathematicians call an algebra.
-That word sounds intimidating, but the idea is simple — and once you see it, you’ll recognise the pattern everywhere.
+These two patterns (fields bundled together, and a fixed set of alternatives) represent two fundamental kinds of types that, when combined, give you something mathematicians call an algebra.
+That word sounds intimidating, but the idea is simple, and once you see it you’ll recognise the pattern everywhere.

 Product Types: The AND